 Other frequent flea assault sites are:

 - Farms and livestock farms.
-Literally fermenting parasites of fur farms and rabbit farms.
-Even in spite of the constant struggle at these enterprises, there are usually a lot of fleas of different kinds, and their workers are often exposed to bites.
+Veterinary farms and rabbit farms are literally teeming with parasites.
+Even despite the ongoing struggle in these enterprises, there are usually a lot of fleas of different kinds, and their workers are often exposed to bites.

 - Typical habitats of small rodents: fields, meadows, glades in the forest, ravines.
-Often people do not notice burrows themselves.
+People themselves often do not notice burrows.
 And having spread a picnic cover over them, it is very likely that he attracts bloodsuckers to his place of rest.

-"I do not let my own home from hunting, until he changes clothes in the car, and he does not take things to dry cleaning.
+"I do not let my own home go hunting until he changes clothes in the car, and he does not take things to dry cleaners.
 Already got these parasites: no matter how it goes into the field in the house, they rain right from him.
 And then they chew all night.
 Fleas are very easily transmitted to humans!
 At one time I constantly poisoned them with all sorts of cans.
 As it turned out, their husband clings to foxes - there are always a lot of them, and they jump on clothes and bags. "

 So, it is useful to remember: fleas in cats, dogs, mice and other living creatures are easily transmitted to humans, since they are able to drink the blood of the most diverse warm-blooded organisms, which include humans.